uyuni-project/tetra/README.md

     export NO_BRP_CHECK_BYTECODE_VERSION=true

 * if packages build at first but then fail after a few days because Maven tries to connect to the Internet, add the `--option` flag to the `mvn` line in `build.sh`;
+* if you want to be 100% sure your package builds without network access, you can use scripts in the `utils/` folder to create a special `nonet` user that cannot use the Internet and retry the build from that user.

 ### Frequently used sources